patternfly/patternfly-react/packages/react-core/src/demos/CustomMenus/CustomMenus.md

 ### Tree view menu

-When rendering a menu-like element that does not contain MenuItem components, [Panel](/components/panel) allows more flexible control and customization.
+When rendering a menu-like element that does not contain `<MenuItem>` components, [panel](/components/panel) allows more flexible control and customization.

 ```ts file="./examples/TreeViewMenuDemo.tsx"